jardon/gnome-mosaic/README.md

 - [Developers](#developers): Guide for getting started with development
 ---

-## The Proposal

-A proposal for integration of the tiling window management features from Mosaic into GNOME is currently under development.
-It will be created as a GitLab issue on GNOME Shell for future discussion, once we have invested our time into producing a functioning prototype, and learned what does and does not work in practice.

-Ideally, the features explored in Mosaic will be available for any environment using Mutter — far extending the half-monitor tiling capability currently present.
-By starting out as a shell extension, anyone using GNOME Shell can install this onto their system, without having to install a Pop-specific fork of GNOME on their system.

----

 ## The Problem

 So, why is this a problem for us, and why do so many of our users switch to i3wm?